csxark/Wealth-Vault/SETUP.md

 The backend uses Morgan for HTTP request logging and console.log for debugging.

 ### Frontend Logging
-Check browser console for API request/response logs and error messages.
+Check the browser console for API request/response logs and error messages.

 ## 📦 Available Scripts